wins1ey/LibreSplit/README.md

 1. Launch LibreSplit by executing the compiled binary. `libresplit` inside build
 2. When first launched, LibreSplit will create the `libresplit` directory in your config directory.
 Auto splitters, splits and themes go in their respective folders inside.
 3. The initial window is undecorated, but you can toggle window decorations by pressing the right Control key.
+You can also use the `CTRL-k` key combination to keep the window always on top.
 4. Control the timer using the following key presses:

    | Key        | Stopped Action | Started Action |